jbruce12000/kiln-controller/docs/ziegler_tuning.md

 ## Step 2: Replace the PID parameters in config.py

-Copy & paste the pid_kp, pid_ki, and pid_kd values into config.py and Restart the kiln-controller.
+Copy & paste the pid_kp, pid_ki, and pid_kd values into config.py and restart the kiln-controller.
 Test out the values by firing your kiln.
 They may require manual adjustment.

 ## The values didn't work for me.